boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/debugging-custom-widget.md

 ## Publish the custom widget

- Follow the steps mentioned in the [link](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#publish-custom-widget) to publish the custom widget.
+ Follow the steps in the [link](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#publish-custom-widget) to publish the custom widget.

 ## Debug the custom widget

  Navigate to the Bold BI Designer.

- Right click on the browser and click on `Inspect`.
+ Right-click on the browser and select `Inspect`.

- Now drag and drop the custom widget in the designer to debug the code as in the image below:
+ Now, drag and drop the custom widget into the designer to debug the code, as shown in the image below.

  ![Custom_widget debugging](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/Customwidget_Debugger_Updated.png)

- Now we can debug the init and update methods in the custom widget.
+ Now, we can debug the init and update methods in the custom widget.

 > **NOTE:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.